tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ### Algorithm

-Note: A host can choose either goal to parse as first, so feel free to swap the order of Script and Module here.
+Note: A host can choose either goal to parse first, so feel free to swap the order of Script and Module in the following steps.

 1. Bootstrap for Script
 2. Parse as Script